 Championship and unique Golf Courses in North Dakota

-Bois de Sioux Golf Club - The Bois de Sioux Golf Club is the only public golf course in the nation to have nine holes in one state and nine holes located in another state.
-The front side in Wahpeton, ND, and the back side is in Breckenridge, MN.
+Bois de Sioux Golf Club - The Bois de Sioux Golf Club is the only public golf course in the nation to have nine holes in one state and nine holes in another.
+The front side in Wahpeton, N.D., and the back side in Breckenridge, Minn.
 The course measures approximately 6,700 yards and is challenging for the skilled and entertaining for the novice.

 Fargo-West Fargo Area

 Edgewood Golf Course - Established in the mid 1920s, Edgewood is perhaps the most popular traditional type golf course in the Fargo metro area today.
-Edgewood is an 18-Hole, Par 71 championship golf course beautifully located along the Red River.
-With its beautiful, tree-lined fairways this golf course provides a challenge to every level of golfer.
+Edgewood is an 18-hole, par-71 championship golf course along the Red River.
+With its beautiful, tree-lined fairways, this golf course provides a challenge to every level of golfer.

 Grand Forks Area

-King’s Walk - is the 18-hole Arnold Palmer Signature Champion Golf Course designed and developed by the Palmer Course Design Company.
-The 7,230 yard, par 72 course is designed using the Palmer methods to offer an exciting experience to golfers with a variety of abilities.
+King’s Walk - This 18-hole Arnold Palmer Signature Champion Golf Course was designed and developed by the Palmer Course Design Company.
+The 7,230-yard, par-72 course is designed to offer an exciting experience to golfers with a variety of abilities.
 The links-style course is characterized with mounds, moguls, native grasses and pine trees interspersed with lakes styled in a dry southwestern arroyo landscape.
 The signature golf course opened in 2002 and is one of the area’s premier golf courses.
 The clubhouse includes a golf shop, dining room and lounge.

-Souris Valley - This 18-hole course measures 6759 from the tips, and plays to a par-72.
+Souris Valley - This 18-hole course measures 6759 from the tips and plays to a par 72.
 The Souris River winds through the course, and you will cross it about half a dozen times during your round.
-Four tee boxes give players of any ability a chance to test their golfing skills and have an enjoyable round of golf on a course that provides a challenge as well as a scenic backdrop.
+Four tee boxes give players of any ability a chance to test their golfing skills and have an enjoyable round of golf on a course that provides a challeng, as well as a scenic backdrop.
 Snack bar, pro shop, practice range, cart rental, golf lessons and a PGA Professional are all available.

-Links of North Dakota – Water doesn't come into play on this par-72 championship course but 71-80 sand bunkers do, and wind will almost always factor into your round at Red Mike.
-Players have the option of five tee boxes to choose from as the set out for 18 holes of links golf on a course with wide open fairways, but punishing native prairie grass rough.
+Links of North Dakota – Water doesn't come into play on this par-72 championship course but 71 to 80 sand bunkers do, and wind will almost always factor into your round at Red Mike.
+Players have the option of five tee boxes to choose from as they set out for 18 holes of links golf on a course with wid- open fairways, but punishing native prairie grass rough.
 Architect Stephen Kay moved a minimal amount of dirt in placing this course on the rolling land overlooking the big lake, and you can expect some uneven lies as you navigate this world-class venue.
-For more information check their website at #1 Ranked Golf Course in North Dakota by Golf Week. #57 Ranked in Golf Week’s 100 Best Modern Courses.
+For more information, check the website of the course ranked No.1 in North Dakota by Golf Week and No. 57 in Golf Week’s 100 Best Modern Courses.

-Bully Pulpit - Course designer, Dr. Michael Hurdzan, has created a golf course in the area just south of Medora along the Little Missouri River Bottoms and up into the Badlands that will provide golfers of all levels a fantastic golfing experience.
-The 18-hole course will play to a par-72 and you will have the choice of 5 tee boxes from which to challenge this course.
+Bully Pulpit - Course designer Dr. Michael Hurdzan has created a golf course in the area just south of Medora along the Little Missouri River bottoms and up into the Badlands that will provide golfers of all levels a fantastic golfing experience.
+The 18-hole course will play to a par 72 and you will have the choice of five tee boxes from which to challenge this course.
 The course will give players different looks from the walkable Little Missouri bottoms to the challenging elevation changes and dramatic setting of the holes in the Badlands section of the course.
-The course will measure 7413 yards from the Black tees, 6897 yards from the Gold tees, 6449 yards from the Blue tees, 5834 yards from the Silver tees and 5000 yards from the Green tees.
+The course will measure 7,413 yards from the black tees, 6,897 yards from the gold tees, 6,449 yards from the blue tees, 5,834 yards from the silver tees and 5,000 yards from the green tees.

 Hawktree Golf Club - Hawktree's architect Jim Engh has created a wonderful course that presents the player with a Scottish-links look but also a modern touch.
 Engh uses elevation changes, native prairie grasses, large greens and four tee boxes to give players of any age or ability a chance to enjoy a great golf experience.
-This visually beautiful layout is also about wind and water..
-Another distinctive feature of Hawktree is Engh's use of black coal slag in the bunkers!
-Rated #68 in Best 100 Modern Courses by Golfweek 2002.
-Rated #2 in Golf Digest's 2000 list of The Best New Affordable Public Courses in America.
-Rated 4 ½ Stars out of 5 in Golf Digest Guide "Places to Play 2002-2003."
+This visually beautiful layout is also about wind and water.
+Another distinctive feature of Hawktree is Engh's use of black coal slag in the bunkers.
+Rated No. 68 in Best 100 Modern Courses by Golfweek 2002; No. 2 in Golf Digest's 2000 list of Best New Affordable Public Courses in America; Rated 4½ stars out of five in Golf Digest Guide "Places to Play 2002-2003."